mikko-ahonen/usm-rfc/workflow-format.md

 workflow-version field specifies the version of the content.

 The value MUST be JSON string.
-The actual value is specific to originating system type.
-The value must be unique within the workflow.
+The actual value is specific to originating system.
+The value MUST be unique within the workflow.
 The versioning MAY use semantic versioning [SEMVER2].
 However, it might not be possible to deduce ordering of the values from the values.
+The example below uses UUIDs.

 Example: